ArduPilot/ardupilot_wiki/common/source/docs/common-polygon_fence.rst

 This feature is an extension of the simpler home-based :ref:`cylindrical fence <common-ac2_simple_geofence>` and can be combined with it.

+.. warning:: While Copter and Rover can use :ref:`common-object-avoidance-landing-page` strategies to avoid most fence breaches, Plane only has airborne aircraft :ref:`ADSB avoidance <common-ads-b-receiver>`.
+For safety, plan your polygon fences anticipating the path of whatever :ref:`FENCE_ACTION<FENCE_ACTION>` is selected upon breach.
+This usually means significantly larger fence boundaries than what is being protected.

 You can have multiple circular or polygon inclusion or exclusion fences, all active at the same time.
 The example PLAN screen from Mission Planner, below, shows examples of each.
 Note that they can overlap, with one another.
 So in the example below the Plane could fly within the union of the large polygonal fence AND within the circular overlapping fence without breaching.
 The example below is not realistic, since with the large inclusion fence, the outside exclusion fences would never be reached and are superfluous, but it shows all the different kinds of fences that can be created.

 .. image:: ../../../images/fence_examples.png